kevinylee/saigon-deli/README.md

 Sticky header with: tip, checkout button, total price and total items, AND view cart Sticky header with: tip, view cart or "checkout".
 Modal then shows items and checkout button

+- [x] Show variant option in the add item modal
+- [x] Valid client checkout payload with server products
+- [ ] Migrate to JSON file for menu items
+- [ ] Grab the add-on price and size price according to the item

+- [ ] Sort by uncompleted orders or sort by delivery dates
+- [ ] Allow you to edit availability in the dashboard
+- [ ] Non-online form version of the menu
+- [ ] Show "2 hours from now ..." text in the dashboard

 - [x] Add "View Cart" before going to checkout
 - [x] Support tips in the view cart modal
 - [x] Support Pick up at time in the checkout modal
 - [x] Remove line item from cart functionality
 - [x] Show add ons properly in the receipt page
 - [x] Show pickup time in the receipt page
-- [ ] Sort by uncompleted orders or sort by delivery dates
-- [ ] Update dashboard to show add ons
+- [x] Update dashboard to show add ons
-- [ ] Update dashbaord to show pickup time
+- [x] Update dashboard to show pickup time
-- [ ] Migrate to JSON file for menu items

 - [x] Handle small & large variant items in order modal
 - [x] Handle add ons in order modal
 - [x] Use inline prices on checkout session creation
 - [x] Deprecate use of Stripe Products and use inline prices
 - [x] Add per-item availability in the website
-- [ ] Allow you to edit availability in the dashboard
-- [ ] Non-online form version of the menu
 - [x] Remove dependency on Supabase in Gatsby

 ## Development Notes